 How often I have lain beneath rain on a strange roof, thinking of home. – William Faulkner

-As we head into our rainy season, let’s remember how comfortable we are that we have roofs over our heads.
+As we head into our rainy season, let’s remember how comfortable we are that we have so many kinds of roofing over our heads.
 It’s nice to nestle in when the wind gets up, but when you do need to brave the cold and rain, pause for a moment and look up!
 We are surrounded by the well thought out beauty and architectural styles of the roofs in our area.
 From basic wood and shingle patterns, reclaimed and imported tile, to slate and industrial corrugated steel looks – roofs are interesting and add unique elegance to homes all over the Peninsula.
 Below is some general information about a few of the styles we see here.

 Cedar Wood Shingles

 On select homes you’ll find an architecturally interesting feature which is called “rolled eaves”.
 This might remind you of the typical fairytale cottage in the woods.
 The design requires a high level of roofing expertise and skill.
 Each individual shingle is steam heated perfectly so it can be wrapped and nailed into the pattern.
 It takes skilled roofers with years of experience to be able to perform these kinds of detailed roofing work.
+Although some folks are skittish to install this kind of roof, these roofs are treated and carry a Class A fire rating.

 Heavy Thickness Cedar Shakes

 Heavy shake is another warm, cozy feeling kind of roof that is quite popular on the Peninsula and ubiquitous in the city of Carmel-by-the-Sea.
 Most shake comes from British Columbia where western red cedar is sawed in blocks and then hand split in most cases to create that rough edged, heavy look.
 It is a completely green product, ages beautifully, and lasts for decades.
 Sound, sustainable logging practices ensure we will have this resource available to us for generations.
+Do not be afraid of fire danger with this material – these roofs are treated and carry a Class A fire rating.

 Inspired by the missions of California, clay tile is a staple in the California landscape and these roofs can last 100 years.
 With tile, you can use different colored pieces to create a patterned roof with unique character and charm.
 Colors range from your typical terra cotta to dark browns and light peach.
 Different textures are available as well to add visual differentiation, which makes these tiles a great option.
 Vintage reclaimed and imported Italian and French tile is also available for those folks who want a truly authentic look.